FrancescoXD/chip8/README.md

 A simple CHIP8 emulator (maybe well written)

 # Info
 This document should contains all the technical reference, PR for any fix.
 Reference can be found [here](http://devernay.free.fr/hacks/chip8/C8TECH10.HTM).
+Another well written reference [here](https://tobiasvl.github.io/blog/write-a-chip-8-emulator/).

 ## What's Chip-8?
 Chip-8 is a simple programming language for old pcs.
 They had 4K of RAM and used 16-key hexadecimal keypad for input.
 The interpreter took only 512 bytes of memory.